sforteln/lldb_scripts/README.md

 # LLDB scripts

-## Note Currently these commands don't work in swift projects but they do work with objc in Xcode 6.3
+## Note currently these commands don't work in swift projects but they do work with objc in Xcode 6.3

 ## Installation
 ---